-To address the common question of pocket knifes, even though they are part of our most basic uniform, dads know their son(s) better than anyone, and will decide what is appropriate.
+To address the common question of pocket knives, even though they are part of our most basic uniform, dads know their son(s) better than anyone and will decide what is appropriate.
 But to quote Baden Powell, “If you can’t trust a boy with a knife, you can’t trust him at all.”
-We maintain a close eye on the use of knifes, and clearly brief all cadets at every camp on the do’s, dont’s, and associated consequences.
+We maintain a close eye on the use of knives, and clearly brief all cadets at every camp on the do’s, dont’s, and associated consequences.

 - Your virtues.

 - Your good humor.